Beninix/CSC207-Project/README.md

 ### Merging protocols
 1. All merge requests will be peer reviewed by a contributor for accuracy, correctness, and performance.
 Feedback may be sent for further revisions and/or comments.
 2. Once approved, your request will be merged into the main branch.

 ## User Stories
-### Lillian C. User Stories
+### Lillian C. User Story
-* Sandra wants to add recipes to her Bite Wise calendar so that she can plan her meals.
+* Sandra wants to select one recipe from the search results or recipe collection so that she can view the full instructions and nutritional information.
-* Sandra wants to navigate through her calendar to view her meal plan for a specific week.
 ### Emily T. User Stories
 * Sandra wants to save a recipe that she likes so that she can access it from her virtual recipe collection.
 * Sandra wants to login so that she can use Bite Wise and access her recipe collection and calendar.